travelnxt/appacitive-docs/index.md

 ### Creating a new user

-Appacitive provides multiple ways a new user can be added to your app.
+Appacitive provides multiple ways in which a new user can be added to your app.
 You may choose to use the Appacitive user management system alone to manage all your app users or integrate with facebook, twitter or any other <a href="http://en.wikipedia.org/wiki/OAuth">OAuth</a> provider for identity management.
+Appacitive allows you to link as many OAuth accounts with Appacitive user objects and manage them using the user api(s).

 #### Creating a simple user

 Creates a new user in the Appacitive system.
+This user is an independent user in the Appacitive system for your app without any linked identites.
+You can link it to a OAuth account later on.
+Some basic system properties are mandatory.
+These include ```username```, ```firstname``` and ```password```.
+The username should be unique for every user.
+Every user is assigned a unique ```__id```.
+All other properties are optional and you may wish to use them according to your app's requirements.

 ** Parameters **